-There has been running discussion throughout the UK lockdown of the potential effects the isolation would have on people’s mental health, with loneliness, anxiety and agoraphobia at the heart of them.
-For a lot of people, the return to normal has been too much too soon, and it may just be harmful in the long run to make snap decisions.
+There have been running discussion throughout the UK lockdown of the potential effects the isolation has had on people’s mental health, with loneliness, social anxiety lockdown and agoraphobia at the heart of them.
+For a lot of people, the lifting of restrictions in 2020 and then re-entering lockdown over Christmas was proof it was all too much too soon.
 The most pressing concerns of people show similar themes:

-- Fear of the virus and a second peak
+– Fear of the virus and a third peak

 – Worry over face-to-face engagement at work

 – Mild agoraphobia when leaving the house for the first time in weeks

 – Separation anxiety from the people they have been in lockdown with